Outcomes

 Child Outcomes include:

-States use several different approaches to measure child outcomes as illustrated in the national maps ECTA develops annually.
-Most states use the Child Outcomes Summary Process, a team process for summarizing information about a child's functioning across multiples sources.
+States use different approaches to child outcomes measurement.
+Most states use the Child Outcomes Summary (COS) Process, a team process for summarizing information about a child's functioning across multiples sources.

 Family Outcomes

-States use surveys to collect family outcomes data.
-Many states use the ECO Family Outcomes Surveys and the NCSEAM Survey to collect data.
-Some states have developed their own survey.
+States use different approaches to family outcomes measurement.
+Many states use our Family Outcomes Surveys, the NCSEAM Survey, or develop their own survey.

 Data Quality

-State early intervention and preschool special education programs collect, analyze, and use child and family outcomes data to measure progress towards reaching the best individual and system-wide outcomes.
 Child and family outcomes data must be valid in order to make decisions about system and practice improvements.
-Ensuring quality data is a multistep process.
-This includes:
+Ensuring data quality is a multistep process, including:

 How do systems, practices, and outcomes work together?